kfinlayson/Tech_Writing1/README.md

 Notes
 -----
 * There were NO FUNCTIONS defined within this game only basic module's and loops.
 * All of the loops and if-statements in this game are essential to creating fair gameplay.
-The first set of if-statements control the overall player/monster scores while the second set of statments maintain the itemDrop variable with it's content.
+The first set of if-statements control the overall player/monster scores and the second set of statements maintain the "itemDrop" variable with it's content (shown above).
 * This is a basic program that runs the game without hands on interaction.